Alejandro Peña Esclusa: Controversies

-According to the website of the Venezuelan Ministry of Communications & Information, Peña Esclusa was the head of Tradición, Familia y Propiedad (TFP), a group banned in 1984 when plans were discovered to murder Pope John Paul II during a visit to Venezuela.
-Peña Esclusa denies any links with TFP.

 In early July 2010, the Salvadoran Francisco Chávez Abarca was arrested in Venezuela.
 The Venezuelan authorities accused Peña Esclusa of being an accomplice in a plan to use violence to disrupt the 2010 parliamentary elections.
 In response Peña Esclusa posted a video online denying the accusations and said that he expected to be arrested within a day.
 That evening he was arrested in his home by the Bolivarian Intelligence Service (SEBIN), accused of possession of explosives.
 Peña Esclusa's wife declared that search officers planted explosives in the desk of the couple's eight-year-old daughter.
 His lawyer, Alfredo Romero, declared that the 13 members of the political police of violating his client's constitutional rights at the search and arrest by not allowing his lawyer to be present or to inspect the search order.
 Luis Cabrera, the presiding judge, ruled that the presence of the lawyer could lead to impunity, to which Romero commented, "This court has declared dead the right to defense in Venezuela."

 Peña Esclusa was denied bail on 15 July 2010.
 The preliminary hearings were held January 27, 2011, and on February 7 the defense appealed.
 The defense has consistently objected to the fact that the court has denied every request to order the presence of the star witness of the prosecutor for cross-examination, since Francisco Chávez Abarca was sent to Cuba just before Peña Esclusa's arrest in accordance with an Interpol red notice.
 FuerzaSolidaria published Peña Esclusa's petition in court, in which he accused the judge of acting politically, and the prosecutor of lying about statements allegedly made by Chávez Abarca.

 On March 29, 2011, Indira de Peña Esclusa and other wives of prisoners of Chávez petitioned the Inter-American Commission on Human Rights that their husbands should be recognized as political prisoners by OAS.

 Opposition deputy María Corina Machado has declared that he is a prisoner due to his opinions.
 Cardinal Jorge Urosa of the Catholic Church in Venezuela has repeatedly declared that he is certain that Peña Esclusa is innocent and demanded his release.
 In a letter dated 2011, nine senators from Bolivia wrote to Hugo Chávez and demanded that he release Alejandro Peña Esclusa, whom they describe as being imprisoned illegally in order to silence him, and that he the time he was imprisoned was heading a group of lawyers who were preparing a prosecution of Hugo Chávez for Crimes Against Humanity.

 Peña Esclusa was released from prison on 20 July 2011.